arr-ai/arrai/docs/tutorial/binding.md

 Functions are defined to take some unknown value and evaluate an expression that incorporates that value.
 The parameter name of a function constitutes the second way to bind names.
-In this case, the reason for the name is necessity.
+In this case, the reason for the name (`v` in the example below) is necessity.
 It is how the function refers to the argument passed in.

 ```arrai
 @> let length = \v (v.x^2 + v.y^2 + v.z^2)^0.5;